-Tel · Fax Tel: +81-6-6850-5778 • Fax: +81-6-6850-6720 e-mail
+Tel: +81-6-6850-5778 • Fax: +81-6-6850-6720 e-mail ueda@museum.Osaka-u.ac.jp

-ueda@museum.osaka-u.ac.jp

-HomePage http://www.museum.osaka-u.ac.jp/chemistry/index-jp.html
+Home Page https://chemistry.museum.osaka-u.ac.jp/chemistry/research-en/

-- 1) Physicochemical properties and intermolecular interactions of guest molecules confined in nanospace - 2) Construction of new molecular assembly using a uniquely restricted nanospace and investigation of their novel properties - 3) Development of new porosimetry based on NMR spectroscopy - 4) Development of a new analytical method for the cultural properties using magnetic resonance spectroscopy - 5) Construction of the Database for the Museum of Osaka University
+- 1) Construction of new molecular assembly using a uniquely restricted nanospace and investigation of their novel properties - 2) Development of new porosimetry based on NMR spectroscopy

-Our laboratory is working on the structure and dynamics of molecules confined in nano space constructed in the solid-state materials, by means of state-of-the-art high-resolution solid-state NMR spectroscopy with other physico-chemical measurements.
+Our laboratory is working on the structure and dynamics of molecules confined in nano-space constructed in the solid-state materials, by means of solid-state NMR techniques with other physicochemical measurements.
 We also examine the new molecular assembly using a uniquely restricted nanospace and investigate their novel properties.